Inexxuss/Attendace-Tracker/README.md

 This project is licensed under the MIT License.

 ## Author
-Tolentino, Ian
+**Ian Tolentino**

 ## Contact
-For inquiries, suggestions, or bug reports, please contact iantolentino0110@gmail.com.
+For inquiries, suggestions, or bug reports, please contact: iantolentino0110@gmail.com